jayjaybeeuk/ramlizer/README.md

 #### Multiple RAML examples

-We use an undocumented RAML feature to let you specify multiple named examples for your endpoints, and then you select which example to run for the next call to the endpoint.
+We use the 'examples' attribute for for your endpoint responses.
+By default it will return the first of these.
+You can then select which example to run for the next call to the endpoint.

 Here's an example of examples: